 - The town of Zandvoort is located next to the North Sea, approximately 30km west of the Dutch capital of Amsterdam.
 The best way to get to the circuit for the Dutch Grand Prix will be to take the train.
 The organizers are planning to add new trains to the schedule for race weekend; the train trip from Amsterdam Centraal to Zandvoort takes 30 minutes and costs around €6 each way.
 If you manage to find some local accommodation, then riding a bike to the circuit is recommended (bicycle parking is available).

 - More information on F1Destinations: How to get to Zandvoort – 2023 Dutch Grand Prix

 The best places to stay near Circuit Zandvoort

 Zandvoort is a popular seaside resort in the summer months.
 For most race weekends at Circuit Zandvoort, there’s a good supply of local hotels, campsites, B&Bs and apartments on Airbnb with reasonable prices.
 The NH Zandvoort Hotel is located next to the circuit gates, while the Center Parcs Zandvoort Beach and Beachhotel Zandvoort by Center Parcs (pictured below) are also nearby.

-However, the current situation for the 2020 Dutch Grand Prix doesn’t look promising.
+Unfortunately, it’s not easy to find accommodation in Zandvoort for the Dutch Grand Prix.
 Tickets for the race have been in huge demand and all the best local accommodation is either already reserved or prohibitively expensive.
-Camping may be an option, but the organizers have yet to announce details of an official campsite.
-For this reason, staying in the nearby city of Haarlem or in Amsterdam is going to provide more choice and better prices.
+For this reason, staying in the nearby city of Haarlem or in Amsterdam provides more choice and better prices.

 More information on F1Destinations: Where to stay for the Dutch Grand Prix